zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 ### Details and options

-To find a working connect string, an Arti RPC client proceeds over a "search path", trying each entry in sequence.
+To find a working connect point, an Arti RPC client proceeds over a "search path", trying each entry in sequence.

 Each entry in the search path must be one of the following:
-  * a literal connect string, which can be:
+  * a literal connect point, which can be:
     - A description for how to connect to an Arti RPC server.
     - An instruction to use an embedded copy of Arti, if there is one.
     - An instruction to abort (q.v.) the search process
+  * An absolute path on disk of
+    a connect file
+    (a file that should contain a connect point).
   * An absolute path on disk,
-    to a file that should contain a connect string.
-  * An absolute path on disk,
-    to a directory containing one or more files containing connect strings.
+    to a directory containing one or more connect files.

 When reading a directory,
 an implementation ignores all hidden files,